JohnnyStruk/LectureLink/README.md

 2. Click "Join Session" to access the lecture
 3. Navigate through slides using the thumbnails on the left
 4. View other students' questions and comments in the right sidebar
-5. See which questions have been answered by the professor (marked with ✓)
+5. See which questions have been answered by the professor (marked as "Answered")
 6. Type your question or comment in the input field at the bottom
 7. Click "Post Question" or "Post Comment" to submit
 8. Your posts will appear in real-time for other students and the professor